-MPX in Alameda County
+Mpox in Alameda County

 To learn about preventing infection, visit our FAQs webpage.
-If you are experiencing symptoms or were exposed to someone who is suspected or confirmed to have MPX, contact your health care provider right away to be connected to testing, and vaccine or treatment.
+If you are experiencing symptoms or were exposed to someone who is suspected or confirmed to have Mpox , contact your health care provider right away to be connected to testing, and vaccine or treatment.
 If you don’t have a health care provider, email monkeypox@acgov.org.

 Signs & Symptoms